WTF Are You Making For Dinner Tonight? (Meal Planning 101)

 Not knowing what you’re going to make for dinner sucks.
 So does sitting down and meal planning for the week.
 But which is worse?

-Look, dinners don’t have to look like they came out of a foodie magazine.
-Even if you hate to cook, you can make homemade meals for your family that don’t take a lot of time or effort.
+Dinners don’t have to look like they came out of a foodie magazine.
+Even if you hate to cook, you can make healthy meals for your family that don’t take a lot of time or effort.
 All you need is a bit of forward thinking – and that means meal planning.

 I go in waves.
 When I do it, I feel organised, in control and proud of the meals I make.
 I wonder why I don’t just do it every week.
 Other times I’ll sit with my blank meal planning chart – and come up empty.
 I’ll half-heartedly shuffle through my recipes, feel annoyed that I’m wasting time and finally head off to the supermarket without a game plan.